MichelDeudon/formations/content/en/c/desinformation/_index.md

 {{< icon name="clock" pack="fas" >}} <b>Duration</b>: 12 hours.
 6x2h per week. <br>
 {{< icon name="spell-check" pack="fas" >}} <b>Thèmes</b> : Disinformation, Attention, Society and the Environment. <br>
-{{< icon name="hands-asl-interpreting" pack="fas" >}} <b>Audience</b> (recommended): Bachelor students (L2/L3), language learning and development practitioners (speech therapist, psychologist, teacher, researcher, data scientist, etc.), associations fighting against misinformation, for the social and climate justice.
+{{< icon name="hands-asl-interpreting" pack="fas" >}} <b>Audience</b> (recommended): Bachelor students (L2/L3), language learning and development practitioners (speech therapist, psy, teacher, researcher, data scientist, etc.), associations fighting against misinformation, for the social and climate justice.

 ## Chapters overview

-In 2017 and 2018, France defined a roadmap for the coming years in artificial intelligence (AI).
+From 2014 to 2018, France defined a roadmap for the coming years in artificial intelligence (AI).
 From the end of 2018 to the end of 2022, alerts followed one another to inform politicians and scientists about the terrible ecological impact of <i>deep learning</i>.
-Yet, the spotlight during those years was focused on the <i>deep learning</i> godfathers, to the benefit of the United States, GAFAM and NVIDIA.
+The spotlight during those years was focused on the <i>deep learning</i> godfathers, to the benefit of the United States, GAFAMs (Google, Amazon, Facebook, Apple, Microsoft) and NVIDIA, the world leader in artificial intelligence computing.

 {{< list_children >}}